luigino/ckb-next/.github/ISSUE_TEMPLATE.md

 ## Logs & crash reports

-Upload:
+Attach:
- * `ckb-next-dev-detect-report.gz` from the section above
+ * The generated report from the section above
- * any additional crash reports you've managed to gather
+ * Any additional crash reports you've managed to gather

 ## What is the program's current behavior?